Garbage Collection Makes Rust Easier to Use: A Randomized Controlled Trial of the Bronze Garbage Collector: Results

 \subsection{Completion times}

-We hypothesized that Bronze would enable participants to complete tasks \emph{faster}.
-We analyzed the distribution of completion times of tasks after \Basics.
-A Shapiro-Welk normality test found a likely violation of normality of the completion times ($p < .001$).
-Therefore, we conducted nonparametric Wilcoxon tests rather than ANOVA tests. \Cref{fig:time.boxplot} shows the total times reported across the conditions.
+For tasks after Basics (i.e., after participants were assigned to conditions), we hypothesized that Bronze would enable participants to complete tasks \emph{faster}.
+We analyzed the 149 participants who finished all the tasks.
+For these tasks, a Shapiro-Welk normality test found a likely violation of normality of the completion times ($p < .001$).
+Therefore, we conducted nonparametric Wilcoxon tests rather than ANOVA tests. \Cref{fig:time.boxplot} shows the total times reported across the conditions. \Cref{fig:time.boxplot} excludes the Basics task, since that task preceded assignment to conditions and because we only asked participants to start tracking their time \textit{after} the Basics task was complete.
+Nevertheless, we asked participants to estimate how long they spent on the Basics task, and they reported a mean of 3.5 hours ($\mathrm{SD} \approx 3$ hours).
+Task \task{Aliasing}{noGC} is not compared to any other task; instead, we leverage it for computing the total time spent on all tasks (column ``Total'' in \Cref{fig:time.boxplot}).

 We did not find a significant difference in \Ownership time ($W = 2449.5, p \approx 1$).
 However, Bronze participants finished \Aliasing significantly faster (median = 4 hours) than Traditional Rust participants (median = 12 hours) ($W = 561, p < .001$).
 We did not find a significant difference in total completion time ($W = 2354.5, p \approx 1$).